You're gonna be in great company, just wait and see!

 - the creation of a unique solution, piece of work, business, organisation in the public domain

-A disability is any recognised by the act.
+A disability is any recognised by the Disability Standards for Education 2005.
 A disability is not restricted to a specific type of child.
 A certificate of ‘disability’ from a relevant practitioner must be provided before enrolment in the school.

 The combination of ability and disability may result in either being hidden, exaggerated or neutralised by the other.
 We acknowledge that giftedness frequently enables compensation to occur.
 Though the success of compensation strategies can be significantly reduced when stress, tiredness or anxiety kicks in.